Fantamomo/K-Event/README.md

 * `priority`: Determines handler execution order.
 Higher runs first.
 * `disallowSubtypes`: If `true`, only matches this exact event class.
 * `exclusiveListenerProcessing`: Prevents this handler from running concurrently.
-This only applies to the respective Event Manager, several EventManagers can call it simultaneously
+This applies per EventManager instance — multiple managers may still invoke the handler concurrently.
 * `name`: Optional debug label for this method.

 The configuration is stored inside the manager’s registry and used every time this event is dispatched.